Sinfully Spicy

 How to Make Spicy Baked Salmon

-• Prepare The Masala (Fresh Spice Paste) by adding shallots, ginger, garlic, chilies, curry leaves, lemon juice, salt, coconut oil, black pepper and turmeric to a small blender.
+• Begin by preparing the wet masala by adding shallots, ginger, garlic, chilies, curry leaves, lemon juice, salt, coconut oil, black pepper and turmeric to a small blender.
 Blend until thick & smooth.
-The lemon juice and coconut oil should be enough while grinding.
+The lemon juice and coconut oil should be enough to grind.
 Avoid adding water.
+Taste and make sure that the masala is quite intense and sharp salty- this will make sure that the fish is going to be seasoned well.

-• Lay the Salmon skin side down on a baking sheet lined with foil.
+• Place the salmon skin side down on a baking sheet lined with foil or parchment.
 Pat dry using a paper towel.
-You can also portion into 2 inch wide steaks.

-• Generously slather the masala all over the salmon.
-Leave for 10 minutes on the counter.
-You will have some leftover spice paste that you can refrigerate for 5-6 days and use while making curries or other protein.
+• Generously brush the masala all over the salmon.
+Leave for 10 minutes on the kitchen counter while you preheat the oven.

 Ingredients added to a small blender jar to make masala(spice paste) for the salmon.